 Each IAR is guided by knowledgeable faculty and staff experienced in the process of group interaction.
-They seek to create an atmosphere of mutual respect and affirmation and to encourage overall participation in discussions of the history, philosophy, and expectations of the Ed.D. program.
+They seek to create an atmosphere of mutual respect and affirmation and to encourage overall participation in discussions of the history, philosophy, and expectations of the Doctor of Education (Ed.D.) program.
 As the IAR experience unfolds, the student will develop new ideas about how to meet his or her learning needs.
 The students will be well on the way toward building a network of contacts with members of the university to include the dean, faculty, University staff and other students.

 - Engage in core and foundational learning.

 - Build mutually respectful and beneficial relationships with your learning cohort, faculty, and staff.

 The academic residencies include the following learning activities:

 - A required sequence of seminars that are completed through face-to-face and online teaching.

 - Lectures and follow-up discussions hosted by leading scholars.